-The number of expunged cases increased 30% from 2020 to 2021
+The number of expunged cases decreased 38% from 2021 to 2022

 Financial Information

 The Administrative Services Unit provides support for all fiscal matters related to the Department.
 The Unit, comprised of a supervisor and three staff positions, is responsible for processing the payroll for all full and part-time staff.